piqnt/stage.js/README.md

     reverse : reverseChildrenOrder ? true : false,
     visible : onlyVisibleCuts ? true : false
   });
-  // Visit the tree belowe bar using visitor.

-  bar.tick(ticker, beforeChildren*);
-  // Ticker is called before every paint, it can be used to update the cut.
+  // Ticker is called on ticking before every paint, it can be used to update the cut. bar.tick(ticker, beforeChildren?);

-  foo.touch()
-  // Rendering pauses unless/until at least one node is touched.
+  // Rendering pauses unless/until at least one node is touched. foo.touch()

-  foo.pin(name, value*);
-  // Get or set single pinning value.
+  // Get or set single pinning value. foo.pin(name, value?);

-  foo.pin({
-    alpha:"",
-    textureAlpha:"",
-    width:"",
-    height:""
-    scaleX:"",
-    scaleY:"",
-    skewX:"",
-    skewY:"",
-    rotation:""
-    pivotX:"",
-    pivotY:""
-    offsetX:"",
-    offsetY:"",
-    resizeMode:""
-    resizeWidth:"",
-    resizeHeight:"",
-    scaleMode:"",
-    scaleWidth:"",
-    scaleHeight:"",
-    alignX:"",
-    alignY:"",
-    handleX:"",
-    handleY:"",
+  // Set one or more pinning values.
+  // When nameX == nameY, name shorthand can be used instead of them. foo.pin({
+    alpha : "",
+    textureAlpha : "", // set alpha for textures directly pasted by this cut. width : "", // used for pinning height : "", // used for pinning
+    scaleX : "",
+    scaleY : "",
+    skewX : "",
+    skewY : "",
+    rotation : ""
+    pivotX : "", // scale/skew/rotation center, value is relative to self size
+    pivotY : "", //
+    handleX : "", //
+    handleY : "",
+    alignX : "", //
+    alignY : "",
+    offsetX : "", // offsetting in pixel
+    offsetY : "",
+    resizeMode : "", // "in"/"out"
+    resizeWidth : "",
+    resizeHeight : "",
+    scaleMode : "", // "in"/"out"
+    scaleWidth : "",
+    scaleHeight : "",
   })
-  // Set one or more pinning values.
-  // Following names can be used as shorthand when nameX == nameY:
-  // scale, skew, pivot, offset, handle, align

-  var row = Cut.row(valign)
-  // Create and return a new row.
+  // Create a new row.
-  // A row is a cut which organizes its children as a horizontal sequence.
+  // A row is a cut which organizes its children as a horizontal sequence. var row = Cut.row(valign?)

-  var column = Cut.column(halign)
-  // Create and return a new column.
+  // Create a new column.
-  // A column is a cut which organizes its children as a vertical sequence.
+  // A column is a cut which organizes its children as a vertical sequence. var column = Cut.column(halign?)

-  var image = Cut.image("textureName:spriteName");
-  // Create and return a new image instance.
+  // Create a new image instance.
-  // An image is a cut which paints a cutout.
+  // An image is a cut which pastes a cutout. var image = Cut.image("textureName:cutoutName");

-  image.setImage(selector)
   // Change image.

-  image.cropX(w, x*)
-  image.cropY(h, y*)
+  image.setImage("textureName:cutoutName")

   // Crop image.

-  var anim = Cut.anim("textureName:spritePrefix", fps*)
+  image.cropX(w, x?)
+  image.cropY(h, y?)

-  // Create and return a new anim instance.
+  // Create a new anim instance.
-  // An anim is a cut which have a set of cutouts and paints a cutout. anim.fps(fps*)
+  // An anim is a cut which have a set of cutouts and pastes a cutout at a time. var anim = Cut.anim("textureName:cutoutPrefix", fps?)

   // Get or set anim fps.
-  anim.setFrames(selector)
-  anim.gotoFrame(frame, resize*)
+  anim.fps(fps?)

+  // Set anim cutouts.
+  anim.setFrames("textureName:cutoutPrefix")

+  anim.gotoFrame(n, resize?)

+  anim.gotoLabel("cutoutName", resize?)

   anim.randomFrame()

-  anim.moveFrame(frame)
-  anim.gotoLabel(label, resize*)
+  anim.moveFrame(n)

+  anim.play(reset?)

+  anim.stop(frame?)

-  anim.repeat(repeat, callback*)
+  anim.repeat(repeat, callback?)
-  anim.play(reset*)
-  anim.stop(frame*)

-  Cut.string(selector)
-  // Create and return a new string (sequence) instance.
+  // Create a new string (sequence) instance.
   // String is a row of anim cuts.
-  string.setFont(selector)
+  Cut.string("textureName:cutoutPrefix")

+  string.setFont("textureName:cutoutPrefix")

+  // set string value
   string.setValue(value)
-  // set string value

-  var np = Cut.ninePatch(cutout)
-  // Create and return a new nine-patch from a cutout.
+  // Create a new nine-patch from a cutout.
-  // Use top/bottom/left/right to define the nine-patch when adding tecture.
+  // Use top, bottom, left and right to define the nine-patch when adding a texture. var np = Cut.ninePatch("textureName:cutoutName")

-  np.setImage("textureName:spriteName")
   // Set nine-patch cutout.

-  np.inner(width, height)
+  np.setImage("textureName:cutoutName")

-  // Set inner size of nine-patch.
+  // Set inner size of nine-patch. np.inner(width, height)

-  np.outer(width, height)
-  // Set outer size of nine-patch.
+  // Set outer size of nine-patch. np.outer(width, height)

-  Cut.addTexture(texture, ...)
+  Cut.addTexture({
-  // name
+    name : "",
-  // imagePath
+    imagePath : "",
-  // imageRatio
+    imageRatio: "",
-  // filter : function
+    filter : "",
-  // ratio
+    ratio : "",
-  // sprites : [{...}, ...]
-  //   name, x, y, w|width, h|height, top*, bottom*, left*, right*
+    cutouts : [
+      { name : "", x : "", y : "", width : "", height : "", top? : "", bottom? : "", left? : "", right? : ""}*
+    ]
+  }*)

   Cut.Mouse.subscribe(rootCut, element)

   Cut.Loader.load(function(element) {
     ...